Fit education — Elila USA

 Slope check.
 Does the strap slide forward off the shoulder even when length is adjusted?
 That is slope — address it separately from width.

 "Straps that slide off toward the arm — narrow shoulders.
-Straps that pull toward the neck or dig — broad.
+Straps that sit too close to the neck and feel confining — broad shoulders.
 Straps that stay where you place them — average.
 Then check slope independently."

 Style selection implications